All schools in England had a Governing Body which is responsible for overseeing many of the strategic decisions of the school.

 Terms of Reference:

-- To ensure as far as is practic131 that any Health and Safety (H&S) issues are appropriately funded in accordance with priorities.
+• To ensure as far as is practical that any Health and Safety (H&S) issues are appropriately funded in accordance with priorities.

-- To carry out an annual review of the staffing structure in consultation with the Headteacher and the Finance Committee.
+• To carry out an annual review of the staffing structure in consultation with the Headteacher.

 Meetings: Half Termly